johnathanhuutri/CTFWriteup/2022/SVATTT-2022/Convert/README.md

 ![check_var_s.png](images/check_var_s.png)

-The number `0x3232323232323232` highlighted with yellow is the pointer `struct_2` and the number `0x90` highlighted with yellow is the var `count`.
-The address `0x0000555555555a72` highlighted with green is the saved rip.
+The number `0x3232323232323232` highlighted in yellow is the pointer `struct_2` and the number `0x90` highlighted in yellow is the var `count`.
+The address `0x0000555555555a72` highlighted in green is the saved rip.
 If we overwrite the `struct_2` to global list and `count` to 0x60, we can make the program write again those chunk 0x30, 0x31 and 0x32 at the position as the blue note point to.

 We can also see that our buffer of payload